acmdas/das_fieldstones/morefieldstones2017.md

 ## Facing the Future on the Downside of the Liberal Revolution
 Thu, 14 Sep 2017

 "When everything that smacks of the transcendent is eliminated from the public life of a culture, something has to take its place.
 In our case it is largely commerce and the ideals and ideas that commerce fosters.
-Moreover, the liberty that accompanies such a commercial society is a liberty whose chief effect is the dissolving of traditional ties and the destruction of traditional communities, whether that takes place because of direct attacks on the family and chastity or indirectly because of an economic system that works as a solvent in hundreds of ways: driving mothers out of the home, exploiting sex to sell products, moving families about to seek employment, or emptying rural areas of farm families."&mdash;<a href="https://www.amazon.com/Christendom-Americanism-Beyond-Jagged-Postmodern-ebook/dp/B01EJ0OQ92/ref=la_B001K7S392_1_1?s=books&amp;ie=UTF8&amp;qid=1505417861&amp;sr=1-1" target="_blank">Thomas Storck</a>
+Moreover, the liberty that accompanies such a commercial society is a liberty whose chief effect is the dissolving of traditional ties and the destruction of traditional communities, whether that takes place because of direct attacks on the family and chastity or indirectly because of an economic system that works as a solvent in hundreds of ways: driving mothers out of the home, exploiting sex to sell products, moving families about to seek employment, or emptying rural areas of farm families."&mdash;[Thomas Storck](https://www.amazon.com/gp/product/B01EJ0OQ92/ref=dbs_a_def_rwt_bibl_vppi_i1)

 ## Atheist for a Day
 Tue, 19 Sep 2017

 "Often even fully catechized Christians act from unbelief.
 For the man who succumbs to a terrible temptation is playing atheist for the day.
 He might think himself Christian on other days, when there are no significant temptations.
 But he is fooling himself.
-For God IS watching."&mdash;<a href="https://www.thecatholicthing.org/2017/09/15/back-to-nature-2/" target="_blank">David Warren</a>
+For God IS watching."&mdash;[David Warren](https://www.thecatholicthing.org/2017/09/15/back-to-nature-2/)

 ## Work and Pray
 Tue, 19 Sep 2017